holaaaaa12345/SuperPlug/README.md

 Just throw in your csv file, specify the feature(s) and target, and it'll give it a go.

 #### Lightweight
 With a NumPy-only approach, SuperPlug AutoML defies the belief that Python requires an entourage of dependencies for robust machine learning.
-The Backend is proprietary and inspired by Scikit-Learn, effectively a distilled version of it.
+The backend is proprietary and inspired by Scikit-Learn, effectively a distilled version of it.

 #### Flexible Backend and Dependency
-While the main backend is custom-made, the API allows for seamless backend switch to Scikit-Learn if you want more runtime efficiency at the expense of added dependency.
+While the main backend is custom-made, the API allows for seamless backend switch to Scikit-Learn (just uncomment the imports in api.py) if you want more runtime efficiency at the expense of additional dependency.

-## The main page
+# The main page
 ![alt text](main_page.PNG)

-## The result page
+# The result page
 ![alt text](result_page.PNG)

-## AutoML pipeline
+# AutoML pipeline
 SuperPlug seeks to abstract away many of the model creation pipeline.
 Here lies the breakdown of what it does under the hood.

-### The preprocessing pipeline for each column features
+#### The preprocessing pipeline for each column features
 ```mermaid
   graph LR;
       A(Columns)  --> B{Is categorical?}